brainwipe/brainwipe.github.io/_posts/2017-10-10-di-on-dotnet-core-cli.markdown

 ## Other DI Containers
 Microsoft's DI container is really just a set of interfaces and has implementations for other DI containers such as [StructureMap](https://github.com/structuremap/StructureMap.Microsoft.DependencyInjection).
 With StructureMap, you can add types by convention, so it can automatically find the implementations of `ICommand` for you.

+## Further Reading
+- [Andrew Lock - Using dependency injection in a .Net Core console application](https://andrewlock.net/using-dependency-injection-in-a-net-core-console-application/).
+Has a handy section on logging.
+- [Tommy Long](http://blog.devbot.net/console-services/).
+Implements DI at the options level.